Castel Gandolfo from Rome: how to visit, tours, things to do...

 As early as 510 BC, the area saw the construction of many residences, including the magnificent Villa di Domiziano, which was used between 81 and 96.

-What is the region of Castelli Romana?
+What is the Castelli Romana region?

-The ancient district where Castel Gandolfo is located is called Castelli Romani, which means in its original language "Castles of Rome".
+The ancient region where Castel Gandolfo is located is called Castelli Romani, which means in its original language "Castles of Rome".
 This area is characterised by a group of villages situated on the Albanian hills.

-The whole territory of Castelli Romana is very close to the south-east of the Eternal City and is a beautiful route to admire the natural beauty, tinged with the history of the ancient holiday villas of the popes, the Roman emperors and the wealthiest families of the time.
+The whole territory of Castelli Romana is very close to the south-east of the Eternal City and is a beautiful route to admire the natural beauty, tinged with the history of the ancient holiday villas of the pontiffs, the Roman emperors and the wealthiest families of the time.

 What will you see in the Castelli Romana area?

-• Breathtaking views of the volcanic lakes and hills.
+- Breathtaking views of the volcanic lakes and hills.

-• Archaeological sites with great history.
+- Archaeological sites with great history.

-• Excellent food and wine of the Italian countryside.
+- Excellent food and wine of the Italian countryside.

-Whether you go on a guided tour from Rome or decide to make your own way to Castel Gandolfo, you will cross part of the Castelli Romana region and have a perfect opportunity to stop for a few minutes to complete the passage, and take the best pictures of the nature of the place.
+Whether you go on a guided tour from Rome or you decide to make your own way to Castel Gandolfo, you will cross part of the Castelli Romana region and you will have a perfect opportunity to stop for a few minutes to complete the passage, and take the best pictures of the nature of the place.

 How to get to Castel Gandolfo from Rome

-There are several options to reach the town from the eternal city.
+There are several options to reach the town from the Eternal City.

 You can go by train, which is the most popular alternative, by rented or shared car, or by guided tour.